What Is Backflow? Understanding Its Causes and Risks

 Backflow Prevention Devices

-While these backflow prevention devices protect the municipal water supply from wastewater contaminants that may leave your property, there are plumbing codes and devices already within your property that are designed to help you with backflow protection.
+These backflow prevention devices protect the municipal water supply from wastewater contaminants that may leave your property.
+However, there are plumbing codes and devices already within your property that are designed to help you with backflow protection.
 Parts within toilets, faucets, sinks, and hoses have been created and regulated to keep you and your family safe from contamination.
 If you have an older home or older plumbing fixtures, updating these fixtures is an affordable way to protect you and your family from contaminated wastewater.

 Backflow prevention for your home is built into existing plumbing codes.
 A few of the most common fixtures are: